Pre-Departure Student Guide

 Help is near

-If you have any problems when you arrive at the airport, please call the Director on Duty: +1 (626) 507-9224
+If you have any problems during your travels, please call the Director on Duty: +1 (626) 507-9224

 Residential life